 Primitive vs. reference types

-Primitive types for AP CSA: int
+Primitive types for AP CSA: int, double, boolean

-is not assessed on the AP Exam
+charis not assessed on the AP Exam

 Limitations on int

-, not the literal values)Concept of a variable
+Integer, not the literal values)Concept of a variable

 Declaring variables

-The final
+The final keyword

-Arithmetic operations on int
+Arithmetic operations on int and double values

-Operator precedence (i.e. order of operations)
++, -, *, /, %Operator precedence (i.e. order of operations)

-upon dividing by zero
+ArithmeticException upon dividing by zero

 Integer math vs. double math and when each is used